zowe/docs-site/docs/getting-started/user-roadmap-app-framework.md

 - [**Planning**](../user-guide/installandconfig.md#planning-the-installation-of-zowe-server-components)

-  This information provides details about planning for the installation, the Zowe z/OS launch process, and so on.
+  This article provides details about planning for the installation, the Zowe z/OS launch process, and so on.

 - [**Installing Zowe Application Framework**](../user-guide/install-zos.md#z-os-installation-roadmap)

-   This information provides an overview of the essential steps involved in installing Zowe Application Framework.
+   This article provides an overview of the essential steps involved in installing Zowe Application Framework.
 If you want to use Docker for the installation, instead follow the link below.

 - [**Installing Zowe Application Framework using Docker**](../user-guide/install-docker.md)